 - Social withdrawal or difficulty forming meaningful connections

-For many, functional freeze becomes the “default setting” in response to stress, making it difficult to recognize and address the underlying issues.
+For many, experiencing functional freeze becomes the default mental state in response to stress, making it difficult to recognise the underlying freeze symptoms.

 Breaking Free: How to Shift Out of Functional Freeze

-Healing from functional freeze requires nervous system regulation and trauma-informed interventions.
-The goal is to gradually restore safety, reconnection, and emotional flexibility through holistic techniques.
+Healing from functional freeze requires nervous system regulation and trauma-informed freeze treatment.
+The goal is to gradually restore safety and reconnection, helping individuals move out of a mentally shut and physically numb state.

 1. Grounding Exercises